6G Vision: An Ultra-Flexible Perspective: Ultra-Flexible Perspective for 6G

 \subsection{Green Communications}

-While candidate 6G RATs are increasing the flexibility in different domains, new architectural changes of 6G should support energy efficiency and green communications \cite{8922617}.
-Zero-energy Internet of Things (IoT) is one of the most important concepts since ultra low-power wireless communications is necessary for 6G connectivity.
-In this context, radio frequency (RF) energy harvesting is studied with ambient backscatter technology for 6G communications \cite{8454398, 8368232}.
+While candidate 6G key enablers are increasing the flexibility in different domains, new architectural changes of 6G should support energy efficiency and green communications \cite{8922617, 9222142, 9247128}.
+Zero-energy Internet of Things (IoT) is one of the most important concepts since ultra low-power wireless communications is necessary for 6G connectivity \cite{9083794}.
+In this context, Radio Frequency (RF) energy harvesting is studied with ambient backscatter technology for 6G communications \cite{8454398, 8368232}.
 Thus, low-power wireless systems can obtain their energy from the available high-power radio waves.
 Backscatter communications enables energy harvesting, simplifying the implementation of zero-energy IoT designs.
-Provision of different options for energy-efficiency promises fulfilment of different variations of energy requirements belonging to different applications.\\
+Provision of rich options for energy-efficiency promises fulfilment of energy requirement variations belonging to different applications.
+Within this direction, the Symbiotic Radio (SR) concept offers highly reliable backscattering communications together with mutualism spectrum sharing \cite{8907447, 9120455}.\\

-It is also possible to benefit from wireless power transfer (WPT) while designing zero-energy IoT systems \cite{7446253}.
-Under the WPT concept, simultaneous wireless information and power transfer (SWIPT) is the most popular technology that may be a candidate for 6G networks \cite{8114544}.
+It is also possible to benefit from Wireless Power Transfer (WPT) while designing zero-energy IoT systems \cite{7446253}.
+Under the WPT concept, Simultaneous Wireless Information and Power Transfer (SWIPT) is the most popular technology that may be a candidate for 6G networks \cite{8114544, 9205906}.
 SWIPT designs are also used for interference exploitation purposes \cite{8214104} since interference can be useful for energy harvesting.
-Transformation of interference into energy source introduces another flexibility perspective.
+Transformation of interference into an energy source introduces another flexibility perspective.